Guests at Winter Residency 2025 / 2026

 01.10 - 02.11

 Mohammad and Masoud Khorasani are two artist brothers born in 1989 and 1990 in Fasa, Shiraz, Iran.
-They have grown up together since childhood, and a strong bond has developed between them – both in lifestyle and in the expression of emotions through art.
-The unique situation and living conditions in Iran have guided their artistic path in a specific direction.
+They have grown up together since childhood and a deep bond has been created between them in their lifestyle and expression of emotions through art.
+The specific situation and conditions of life in Iran have led their artistic path in a specific direction.

-On Velferden They want to see, touch, hear and sense the nature around them, and bring out stories from the piles of mine waste in the form of an art collection.
-Stories that will show the relationship between humans and nature from a new perspective.
-They want to use mine waste, soil, plants and the region's culture in their artwork.
+At Velferden, they want to see, touch, hear and feel the nature around them and bring out stories from the pile of mining waste in the form of an art collection.
+Stories that will show the relationship between humans and nature with a new perspective.
+They want to use the mining waste, soil, plants and culture of the region in their artworks.

 Runa Aarbakke Skjeldal